PostHog/posthog.com/contents/tutorials/hogql-breakdowns.md

 ## Bin events

 HogQL provides more options for putting events into bins or groups.
-You can use if or  `multiIf`statements to do so.
+You can use `if` or `multiIf`expressions to do so.

 For example, you can group events into mobile and desktop by checking the `$os` property for Android and iOS: